dottjt/plastic/chapters/04-depression.md

 Usually my plan was to buy as much as much junk as possible from the supermarket.
 We're talkin' .

 Then I would purge so I could consume more.
 Admittedly I enjoyed the feeling of emptying my stomach.
 No matter what, you could always console in the fact that you were going to feel better afterwards.

-I always liked the feeling of purp
+Purging was the ultimate cathartic

 I put on my headphones and